Get E-Book

 console.log(process.env.NODE_ENV);

-Node v24 has two CLI flags for env-file loading.
+Node v24 gives you two CLI flags for env files.

 node --env-file=.env server.js